Choose amount Information Payment

 You can log in to edit your recurring donation any time

-The Watershed Conservation Resource Center (WCRC) and the City of Fayetteville purchased a 98-acre property along Dead Horse Mountain Road, to protect and restore the wetlands, floodplain, and other natural features, all within the Fayetteville, Arkansas city limits.
+The Watershed Conservation Resource Center (WCRC), the City of Fayetteville purchased 98 acres and with the help of Beaver Water District, all 3 entities purchased an additional 200+-acre property along Dead Horse Mountain Road and the West Fork White River (WFWR), to protect, conserve and restore the wetlands, floodplain, and other natural features, all within the Fayetteville, Arkansas city limits.

-Phase I will establish The River Institute’s space adjacent to the wetlands, near the West Fork White River (WFWR), and consist of the following elements:
+Phase I will establish The River Institute’s space adjacent to the wetlands, near the WFWR, and consist of the following elements:

-• A community space located adjacent to the West Fork White River (WFWR) in Fayetteville, AR, with indoor and outdoor classrooms to support public short courses on:
+• A community space located adjacent to the WFWR in Fayetteville, AR, with indoor and outdoor classrooms to support public short courses on:

 • Streams, floodplains, wetlands, prairies, and riparian conservation and restoration